 Curriculum Enrichment Awards

-Each year, Duke Performances partners with more than 30 faculty across a range of departments and academic units to coordinate 120 distinct residency events, reaching over 2,000 Duke students.
+Each year, Duke Performances partners with more than 30 faculty across a range of departments and academic units to coordinate over 100 distinct residency events, reaching over 2,000 Duke students.
 We bring world-class artists to Duke classrooms and public forums in ways that directly enrich campus and community life.
 As an organization, we believe strongly that engagement with the arts, and the dynamics of live performance, creates context for learning and inquiry, facilitating collisions between ideas and animating course material.

 For the 2018/19 academic year, Duke Performances solicits proposals for three competitive grants: two in the amount of $1,500, and a third in partnership with the Duke Language, Arts & Media Program (LAMP) in the amount of $3,000.
 Awards will support the development of new courses or enhancements to existing courses that engage: 1) the theme or practice of artistic performance, and 2) the work of at least two of the artists or ensembles that Duke Performances will present during the 2018/19 academic year.